cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

 In the previous steps, we triggered the trials by running `cogment run client`.
 This launched a trial using code in `client/main.py`.
 In this step we will trigger a trial using a react app.

-Before we start with the cogment side of things, we'll need to get a few prerequisite files setup
+Before we start with the Cogment side of things, we'll need to get a few prerequisite files setup

 ## Creating a React app

-To start, we will initialize a react app, this can be done very simply by running
+First, we will initialize a react app.
+This can be done very simply by running:

 ```console
 $ npx create-react-app web-client
 ```

-After this is complete you should be able to run the following commands
+Once this is done, we will be able to open a React app in our browser by running the following commands:

 ```console
 $ cd web-client
 $ npm start
 ```

-And have a react app open in your browser.

 ## Adding Material UI

-We will be using Material UI for this web client, this will provide us with a nice and clean way to add styles to our application, as well as some components which we will use to reduce code size
+We will be using Material UI for this web client.
+This will provide us with a nice and clean way to add styles to our application, as well as some components which we will use to reduce code size.

-In order to do this, install it using the following commands while inside of the web-client folder
+Install Material UI by running the following commands from inside of the web-client folder:

 ```console
 $ npm i @mateiral-ui/core